SamB440/Tale-of-Kingdoms/README.md

 Q: Will you be adding more to the mod?

 A: Yes, we will be adding more to the mod.
 This page will only contain the core mod, allowing other mods to interact and add to it.
-Some "DLC" will be free, and some paid.
+Some addons will be made to the base mod that you will be able to download for free.

 Q: Where can I donate?

 A: Currently you cannot donate simply because I have not set anything up.
-However, in the future you will be able to, along with purchasing DLC.
+However, in the future you will be able to.

 Q: What versions will it be for?

-A: As I am the only one working on it, only 1.14 will be supported until I find other developers to work on 1.12.
-1.13 will never be supported as it is extremely buggy.
+A: As I am the only one working on it, only 1.15+ will be supported until I find other developers to work on 1.12.
+1.13 and 1.14 will never be supported as it is extremely buggy.

 Minecraft Server
 =======